Minetest-Unified-Library/MTUL-suite/README.md

 # Minetest-MTEL
-"m-tell" or MTEL stands for "MineTest Extensibility Library".
-This library ports over features from well known lua libraries into Minetest, where they may have not been previously usable.
+"m-tall" or MTAL stands for "MineTest Unification Library".
+This library ports over features from well known lua libraries into Minetest agonostically.